-Anyone who is interested in importing used cars to Kenya will need to know the applicable laws and regulations surrounding, what ports can be used, as well as inspection rules, and other details.
+Anyone who is interested in US and UK used cars for export to Kenya will need to know the applicable laws and regulations surrounding, what ports can be used, as well as inspection rules, and other details.
 The Kenya Bureau of Standards has strict rules in place to oversee foreign car imports.

 Most individuals look for easy to maintain cars and this is why Japanese imports continue to be a favorite.
 While many also like the quality of German cars, the price tag is often too unaffordable.
 Additionally, it is easier for people in Kenya to attain parts for Toyota cars specifically.
 This is why they remain favorites.